-Volunteer Opportunities Abroad for Animal Lovers
+Volunteer Opportunities Abroad for Pets and Animal Lovers

 When Donna Baer went to the Bahamas for a vacation she came back with more than just a few grains of sand in her luggage.
 She had a 10-pound, flea-infested, mangy mutt named “Potcakes” listed on her baggage claim tag.
 Distinguished by their unique coloring, Potcakes are an officially recognized breed of dog in the Bahamas archipelago, deriving their name from eating the cake (grits or rice) left in the bottom of the cooking pot.
 They are also a heart-breaking sight, often seen on the streets begging for food scraps and suffering from diseases.